 Alpha arbutin starts targeting the tyrosinase enzyme, which is responsible for melanin production in the skin.
 It focuses on inhibiting tyrosinase activity, which reduces melanin production.
 As a result, the skin gets lighter and looks more even.

 There are a lot of skin-lightening agents that produce results, but they also get harsh on your skin, especially sensitive skin.
 Alpha arbutin, on the other hand, is an organic compound produced naturally, which stays calm on your skin and doesn’t leave any skin side effects.
+However, it is not safe to use by pregnant or lactating women

 What are the dos and don’ts of layering with alpha arbutin?

-Now, let’s get into the core of the topic, and discuss the things you need to follow while layering your skincare products.
+Now, let’s get to the core of the topic, and discuss the things you need to follow while layering your skincare products.
 So, let us first read the ingredients that you can normally layer with alpha arbutin.

 Alpha arbutin goes well with vitamin C, as it is the powerhouse of antioxidants.
 Vitamin C neutralizes the free radicals in your skin, and both these ingredients work in the same direction, producing great results in less time.

 This ingredient is a water-based lightweight compound that matches the texture of alpha arbutin.
 It promotes collagen production, making your skin look firmer, healthier, and more glowing.
 Niacinamide boosts the cell-turnover rate, which works in favor of alpha arbutin.
+You can also choose a product that contains both arbutin & Niacinamide as they are synergistic in fading the pigmentation and improving skin health.

+Often dry skin aggravates the intensity of pigmentation.
+Dry skin leads to irritation & inflammation which in turn triggers melanin production.
 This active ingredient has an excellent skin-hydrating property, which provides the necessary moisture to the skin.
 Hyaluronic acid prepares your skin to absorb alpha-arbutin more effectively, letting it produce better results.

 Things to avoid while layering alpha arbutin

 Layering different active ingredients can deliver good results on your skin, but if you don’t do it mindfully, you might invite skin issues.
 The experts suggest that you should not pick more than three active ingredients together, as it will lead to skin concerns.
 Besides, even with two ingredients, you need to be careful.
-For instance, niacinamide and ascorbic acid don’t go well together.

 Therefore, it is advised that you consult your dermatologist to get the best results.